 Additionally, there is an option to strike a particular target area while in ranged combat.
 These are referred to as called shots, affecting the type of damage caused and carrying a modifier to hit.
 The Ranged Called Shot table is a quick reference guide for making these attacks.

-TorsoBase (-)Impact
+TorsoBase (-)Damage

 LimbDifficult (-4)Disable